-To produce four essays in our short time frame, you will need to work on assignments simultaneously.
+To produce four essays and a script in our short time frame, you will need to work on assignments simultaneously.
 Please study the attached schedule and plan your semester accordingly.
-It might also help if you could choose a central topic or focus for the three major essays: that way your research can be cumulative, building to the feature article.
+It might also help if you could choose a central topic or focus; that way your research can be cumulative, building to your Final Project.